Attribute Based Interpretable Evaluation Metrics for Generative Models: Experiments

 Recently, there has been a huge evolution of text-to-image generative models \citep{nichol2021glide,rombach2022high,saharia2022photorealistic,balaji2022ediffi}.
-To evaluate text-to-image models, zero-shot FID score on COCO \citep{lin2014microsoft} is widely used including StableDiffusion.
-In this section, we argue that our proposed metrics are suited for evaluating text-to-image models because our metrics are sensitive when the model does not generate specific attributes or when it generates wrong attributes.
-We generate 30k images with the caption of COCO using SDv1.5 and SDv2.1 and get SaD and PaD with attributes extracted from the caption. we use $\textit{N}_{\mathcal{A}}=30$.
+To evaluate text-to-image models, zero-shot FID score on COCO \citep{lin2014microsoft} is widely used including Stable Diffusion (SD).
+Instead, we use our metrics to examine text-to-image models regarding excessively or insufficiently generated attributes.
+We generate 30K images with captions from COCO using SDv1.5 and SDv2.1 to calculate SaD and PaD with attributes extracted from the captions.
+We use $N_{\mathcal{A}}=30$.

-\tref{tab:stable} shows SDv1.5 has better attribute distribution than SDv2.1 almost twice as much.
-Interestingly, all SaD top-rank attributes have negative mean differences that mean SDs tend to omit some objects such as \texttt{group}\footnote{e.g., A group of people is standing around a large clock.} or \texttt{plate}\footnote{e.g., A table is set with two plates of food and a candle.}.
-In particular, SDv2.1 is struggling to generate multiple people.
-This is aligned with common claims about SDv2.1 even though it is reported better FID score.
-In some cases, users have reported SDv2.1 lower performance compared to SDv1.5\footnote{https://www.assemblyai.com/blog/stable-diffusion-1-vs-2-what-you-need-to-know/}.
-We provide more details in Appendix \ref{subsec:coco_detail}.
+\tref{tab:stable} shows SDv1.5 has twice better SaD and PaD than SDv2.1.
+Interestingly, the mean difference of attribute strengths is below zero.
+It implies that SDs tend to omit some concepts such as \texttt{group}\footnote{e.g., A group of people is standing around a large clock.} or \texttt{plate}\footnote{e.g., A table is set with two plates of food and a candle.}.
+In particular, SDv2.1 struggles to generate scenes with multiple people.
+It aligns with common claims\footnote{https://www.assemblyai.com/blog/stable-diffusion-1-vs-2-what-you-need-to-know/} about SDv2.1 even though it achieves low FID.
+We also conduct similar experiments on the LAION-2B dataset, and SDv1.5 shows continuously better SaD and PaD.
+We provide more details in Appendix~\ref{subsec:coco_detail}.